dacmail/ongawa/wp-content/plugins/custom-twitter-feeds/README.txt

 = Can I display multiple Twitter feeds on my site or on the same page? =

 Yep.
 You can display multiple Twitter feeds by using our built-in shortcode options, for example: `[custom-twitter-feeds screenname="smashballoon" num=3]`.
+You can add it to any post, page, or widget, to easily display your Twitter feed in a beautiful Twitter widget.

 = How do I embed the Twitter Feed directly into a WordPress page template? =